 The first thing you should do is to speak to the teacher directly to gain some understanding about his/her recommendation.
 Often times a recommendation is made based on the current average so if a student continues to work hard he/she may have an opportunity at the end of the year to have that recommendation changed.
-However, if you still do not agree with the decision you can complete a Placement Review Form, which is available on-line on the DMS School Website.
+However, if you still do not agree with the decision you can complete a Placement Review Form .
+The placement review is due by April 27th.

 5. What happens if I post my course selections late?

 The Course Selection Window will close at midnight of April 27 so you will not be able to select your courses on-line after that time.
 It is important that students and parents complete this process on-line by the deadline as choices may not be honored if late.
 If you do not complete the course selection process by the deadline, please email Assistant Principal, Mrs. Coyne at firstname.lastname@example.org with your music, language, AND alternative language choices as soon as possible.

 6. Can I request to have a certain teacher for a course?